-Little Big Farm is a 3/4 acre market farm cultivating two separate parcels of land on either side of Olympia, WA.
-What once were the large lawns of two homeowners are now the fields we intensively grow tens of thousands of pounds of produce in each season.
+Little Big Farm is a one acre market farm cultivating leased land in Olympia, Washington.
 To maximize the small amount of space available to us, we farm without a four-wheel tractor and keep our production system scaled to the abilities of the two of us, the farmers.

 We grow and direct market a diverse array of fresh mixed vegetables and specialize in our much-loved salad mix, bunched greens, fresh roots, and greenhouse crops.
-We offer this bounty through the Olympia Farmer's Market, the Queen Anne Farmer's Market in Seattle, a local CSA, and local restaurant sales.
+We offer this bounty through the Olympia Farmer's Market, and West Seattle and Queen Anne Farmers Markets in Seattle, as well as at the Olympia Food Co-op, and local restaurants.

 The littleness of Little Big is held close to us.
 By farming on such a small-scale, and utilizing appropriate-scale tools and technologies, our farm is able to produce exceptionally high yields and profitability per acre with an accountability that ensures quality.